-Lease operating expenses.
+Lease operating expenses

 These are daily costs incurred to bring oil, NGL and natural gas out of the ground and to market, together with the daily costs incurred to maintain our producing properties.
 Such costs also include maintenance, repairs and non-routine workover expenses related to our oil and natural gas properties.

-Production and ad valorem taxes.
+Production and ad valorem taxes

 Production taxes are based on and fluctuate in proportion to our oil, NGL and natural gas sales revenues, and are established by federal, state or local taxing authorities.
 We take full advantage of all credits and exemptions in our various taxing jurisdictions.
 Ad valorem taxes are based on and fluctuate in proportion to the taxable value assessed by the various counties where our oil and natural gas properties are located.

-Transportation and marketing expenses.
-Transportation and marketing expenses are the costs incurred to transport a portion of our production to the U.S. Gulf Coast market.
+Transportation and marketing expenses

+Transportation and marketing expenses are the costs incurred to transport oil production to the U.S. Gulf Coast market.

+Midstream service expenses

-Midstream service expenses.
-These are costs incurred to operate and maintain our (i) oil and natural gas gathering and transportation systems and related facilities, (ii) centralized oil storage tanks, (iii) natural gas lift, rig fuel and centralized compression infrastructure and (iv) water storage, recycling and transportation facilities.
+These are costs incurred to operate and maintain our (i) integrated oil and natural gas gathering and transportation systems and related facilities, (ii) centralized oil storage tanks, (iii) natural gas lift, rig fuel and centralized compression infrastructure and (iv) water storage, recycling and transportation facilities.

-Costs of purchased oil.
+Costs of purchased oil

 These are costs incurred for obtaining oil from third parties and, in some cases, transporting such oil utilized in our marketing activities.
 Our costs of purchased oil may vary due to changes in oil prices, pricing differentials, the amount of volumes purchased and fluctuations in transportation fees.

+G&A

-General and administrative ("G&A").
-These are costs incurred for overhead, including payroll and benefits for our corporate staff, costs of maintaining our headquarters, costs of managing our production and development operations, franchise taxes, audit and other fees for professional services, legal compliance and compensation expense related to employee and director stock awards, option awards and performance share awards with market criteria, which have been recognized on a straight-line basis over the vesting period associated with the award, and performance share awards with performance criteria, which have been recognized based on an estimated probability of how many shares will be earned at the end of the performance period with expense trued-up at each reporting period.
-The 2013 performance unit awards' fair value was re-measured at the end of each reporting period until settlement in first-quarter 2016.
-See Note 8.c to our consolidated financial statements included elsewhere in this Annual Report for additional information regarding our stock-based compensation.
+These are costs incurred for overhead, including payroll and benefits for our corporate staff, costs of maintaining our headquarters, costs of managing our production and development operations, franchise taxes, audit and other fees for professional services, legal compliance and compensation expense related to employee and director stock awards, option awards and performance share awards with market criteria, which have been recognized on a straight-line basis over the vesting period associated with the award, and performance share awards with performance criteria, which have been recognized based on an estimated payout of the number of shares of common stock to be delivered on the payment date for the performance period with expense adjusted at each reporting period.
+See Note 8.b to our consolidated financial statements included elsewhere in this Annual Report for additional information regarding our stock-based compensation.

-Depletion, depreciation and amortization ("DD&A").
-Under the full cost method of accounting for our oil and natural gas properties, we capitalize all acquisition, exploration and development costs, including certain related employee costs, incurred for the purpose of exploring for or developing oil and natural gas properties and then systematically expense those costs on a unit-of-production basis based on proved oil, NGL and natural gas reserve quantities.
-Unevaluated costs and related carrying costs are excluded from the depletion base until the properties associated with these costs are evaluated.
+Depletion, depreciation and amortization ("DD&A")

+Under the full cost method of accounting for our oil and natural gas properties, all acquisition, exploration and development costs, including certain related employee costs incurred for the purpose of acquiring, exploring for or developing oil and natural gas properties, are capitalized and once evaluated, are depleted on a composite unit-of-production method based on estimates of proved oil, NGL and natural gas reserves.
 The depletion base includes estimated future development costs and dismantlement, restoration and abandonment costs, net of estimated salvage values.
-We calculate depreciation on our midstream service assets and other fixed assets utilizing the straight-line method based on estimated useful lives of the assets or, in the case of leasehold improvements, over the shorter of the estimated useful lives of the assets or the terms of the related leases.
+We exclude unevaluated property acquisition costs and exploration costs from the depletion calculation until it is determined whether or not proved reserves can be assigned to the properties.
+We calculate depreciation on our midstream service assets and other fixed assets using the straight-line method based on estimated useful lives of the assets or, in the case of leasehold improvements, shorter of the estimated useful lives of the assets or the terms of the related leases.
 See Note 6 to our consolidated financial statements included elsewhere in this Annual Report for additional information regarding the DD&A of our property and equipment.